MMcClure11/jotto/Notes.md

       --Tested on Bonnie's solution, and it DOES work (had to monkey around with commenting out the wordnik url) --require further study to determine why mine does not reset the word [X] clear out table of guessed words when New Word button is clicked

+  Challenge #3: Give Up Button
+    [] Create a 'Give Up' button
+      [] only display when word has not been guessed correctly [] Upon Click
+      [] show secret word
+      [] display 'better luck next time' message
+      [] display 'new word' button component